programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 As more and more historical records are created and digitized, having a way to quickly analyze large amounts of tabular data makes research faster and more effective.

 R is a programming language that can be used to complete simple and complex quantitative analysis on historical sources.
 This includes running statistical tests and many other functions.
-R lets researchers analyze data quickly and produces repeatable results.
-R can be a very useful tool because you can re-run the same code and get the same results.
-This means that there is less chance of making a mistake than if you were to do manual calculations from the numbers in your sources.
+R lets researchers analyze data quickly and produces repeatable results as you can re-run the same code and get the same results.
+This means that there is less chance of making a mistake than if you were to use Excel to make calculations from the numbers in your sources.
 R also lets users go back to old functions to either repeat them or build off of them, so if you want to change part of your work, you can simply edit your code and not have to redo all of your work by hand.

-But why would we use R instead of analyzing sources manually?
+But why would we use R instead of analyzing sources manually or with Excel?
 Imagine that you have a census chart with birth dates and numbers of dependents.
-To collect information from these records, you could go through with pen and paper and manually calculate the average number of children families had or how much insurance people had.
+To collect information from these records, you could go through and calculate the average number of children families had or how much insurance people had.
 To go through an entire census like this would be very tedious and time-consuming.
-With R, you can find the same information but much faster using quantitative approaches.
+With R, you can find the same information but much faster using quantitative approaches with reproducible results.
+R uses code instead of spreadsheets to select and group information you may want to work with.
+This makes it less likely that you will make a mistake using the code than selecting cells in a program like Excel.
+R also lets you work with any type of data which means that there is less work to format sources to sit your needs.

 While R is a great tool for tabular data, you may find using other approaches to analyse non-tabular sources (such as newspaper transcriptions) more useful.
+If you are interested in studying these types of sources, take a look at some of the other great lessons on the [Programming Historian website](http://programminghistorian.org/lessons/).

 R is ideal for analyzing larger data sets that would take too much time to compute manually.
 Once you understand how to write some of the basic functions and how to import your own data files, you can analyze and visualize the data quickly and efficiently.

 This tutorial will go through some of the basic functions of R and serves as an introduction to the language.
 It will take you through the installation process, explain some of the tools that you can use in R, as well as explain how to work with data sets while doing research.
-The tutorial will do so by going through three mini-lessons that will show the kinds of sources R works well with and examples of how to do calculations to find information that could be relevant to historical research.
+The tutorial will do so by going through a series of mini-lessons that will show the kinds of sources R works well with and examples of how to do calculations to find information that could be relevant to historical research.
+The lesson will also cover different input methods for R such as matrices and using CSV files.

 # Installing R

-R is run off of a console that can be launched from your computer once it has been installed.
+R is a programming language and environment for working with data.
+It can be run using the R console as well as on the [command-line](http://programminghistorian.org/lessons/intro-to-bash) or the R Studio Interface.
+This tutorial will focus on using the R console.
 To get started with R, download the program from [The Comprehensive R Archive Network](https://cran.r-project.org/).
 R is compatible with Linux, Mac, and Windows.

 When you first open the R console, it will open in a window that looks like this:

-{% include figure.html src="../images/Simple-Calculations-with-R/Intro-to-R-1.png" caption="The R console on a Mac." %}
+{% include figure.html filename="Simple-Calculations-with-R/Intro-to-R-1.png" caption="The R console on a Mac." %}

 # Using the R Console

-R runs like a command-line system where you enter data into a console row by row.
-The console is a great place to start working if you are new to R because it was designed specifically for the language and has features that are specific to R. It can also be run from a [command-line](http://programminghistorian.org/lessons/intro-to-bash) if that is easier for you.
-The benefit of running R through a command line is that because you are writing programs on a text editor, you can save your work as a reusable program so you won't have to re-type your work each time you use R.
+The R console is a great place to start working if you are new to R because it was designed specifically for the language and has features that are specific to R.

 The console is where you will type in commands.
 To clear the initial screen, go to “Edit” in the menu bar and select “Clear Console”.
 This will start you with a fresh page.
-You can also change the appearance of the console by clicking on the colour wheel at the top of the console on a Mac, or by going to "Edit", "GUI preferences" on a PC.
-You can adjust the background screen colour and the font colours for functions.
+You can also change the appearance of the console by clicking on the colour wheel at the top of the console on a Mac, or by selecting GUI Preferences in the Edit menu on a PC.
+You can adjust the background screen colour and the font colours for functions, as well.

-R can do basic mathematical operations when you enter functions into the console.
-There are many different ways to compute different functions using R. This tutorial will give the basic ways to use some of the tools, but as you get more comfortable with the program, you will be able to develop faster ways to make computations.

 # Using Data Sets

-We can analyse historical records by first turning them into data sets.
-Before uploading your own data, though, it helps to practice using the built-in datasets.
-You can search through the built-in data sets by entering `data()` into the console.
+Before working with your own data, it helps to get a sense of how R works by using the built-in data sets.
+You can search through the data sets by entering `data()` into the console.
 This will bring up the list of all of the available data sets in a separate window.
 This list includes the titles of all of the different data sets as well as a short description about the information in each one.
-These are great for practicing while you are learning the language, but in order to use R in your own research you will have to import your data into R. One of the easiest ways to do this is to have your data in a CSV file.
-We will discuss how to use your own files later on in the lesson.

-Take a look at the `AirPassengers` data set by typing `data(AirPassengers)` into the console.
-On the next line, type in `AirPassengers` and hit Enter.
+Take a look at the `AirPassengers` data set by typing `data(AirPassengers)` into the console[^1].
+This will load the data set into the console.
+To see the data set, type in `AirPassengers` on the next line and hit *Enter*.
 This will bring up a table showing the number of passengers who flew on international airlines between January 1949 and December 1960, in thousands.
-The data was compiled by Box & Jenkins[^1].
-Enter `data(AirPassengers)` into the console and hit Enter.
-On the next line, type in `AirPassengers` and hit Enter again.
+Enter `data(AirPassengers)` into the console and hit *Enter*.
+On the next line, type in `AirPassengers` and hit *Enter* again.
 You should see:

 ```
 > data(AirPassengers)